TheShortSpan

 It's my opinion that the first ascent is only really of significance to those directly involved, the important aspect for the wider community is the word of the ascent being spread.
 If a first ascent is incorrectly claimed this might force the actual first ascentist out of the woodwork, the first claim caused this to happen.

-One is never obliged to report anything you do and some people are more willing to share their conquests than others (when take too far Americans call this 'spraying').
-However by saying nothing you are relequinshing your right to complain when someone does the 'first ascent' of your problem.
+One is never obliged to report anything you do and some people are more willing to share their conquests than others (when take too far Americans call this ‘spraying’).
+However by saying nothing you are relinquishing your right to complain when someone does the ‘first ascent’ of your problem.

 We should be grateful to those who are out there finding new problems, cleaning, climbing them and spreading the word.
 There are at least two companies offering prices/rewards (Revolution Climbing and DRTopo) to people who submit guides to new bouldering areas maybe this is the beginning of a movement away from sponsoring just the best climbers and encouraging people to get out there and explore.